How To Hang Metal Prints

 The bottom photo above shows how the two units work together.
 Remember that this is a backward view from the wall side.
 The area of the Z-bar outlined in red will face the wall.
 Once it is installed, the black float frame simply overlaps and engages the top edge of the Z-bar, holding your print on the wall with gravity.

-Above right are the screws and metal drywall anchors that will be included with a Fujiflex® metal print.
+Above are examples of the screws and metal or plastic drywall anchors that can be used to hang your metal print.

 For my installation above, I would like the print to be centered left / right on the wall, as well as having the center of the print at eye-height while standing; usually about 62 - 66 inches from the floor for an average height person.